mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-python/_index.md

 ### Bindings and locations

+[Bindings]({{< ref "/integrate/apps/structure/bindings" >}}) specify how an App's calls should be displayed and invoked from these locations.
 This App adds a channel header button and slash commands.
 In order to register these locations, there is a `POST` handler for the `/bindings` endpoint in your App's API.

-### Functions and forms
+### Call handlers and forms

-Forms handle user events on the bindings.
+Call handlers are functions that respond to user interactions and webhook events.
+Forms handle user events on the [bindings]({{< ref "/integrate/apps/structure/bindings" >}}).
 This App provides a `form` before `POST`ing to the `/submit` function.
 In the case of a channel header, the form will launch a modal to collect its fields.
 In the case of a slash command, the form's fields will be collected as arguments from the user's command.

 ### Assets